facebook/create-react-app/docusaurus/docs/running-tests.md

 ## Command Line Interface

-When you run `npm test`, Jest will launch in the watch mode.
+When you run `npm test`, Jest will launch in watch mode<sup>\*</sup>.
 Every time you save a file, it will re-run the tests, just like `npm start` recompiles the code.

 The watcher includes an interactive command-line interface with the ability to run all tests, or focus on a search pattern.
 It is designed this way so that you can keep it open and enjoy fast re-runs.
 You can learn the commands from the “Watch Usage” note that the watcher prints after every run:

 ![Jest watch mode](https://jestjs.io/img/blog/15-watch.gif)

+> \*Although we recommend running your tests in watch mode during development, you can disable this behavior by passing in the `--no-watch` flag.
+In most CI environments, this is handled for you (see [On CI servers](#on-ci-servers)).

 ## Version Control Integration